odpi/egeria/open-metadata-resources/open-metadata-tutorials/beginners-guide/running-self-contained.md

     Your self-contained environment should be ready.
 Go to http://localhost:18888 to open the Jupyter interface and you are ready to [start the Open Metadata Labs](../../open-metadata-labs).

-1. To shutdown the environment, again within the `tutorials` directory run the command:
+1. To shutdown the environment press `CTRL-C` in the console where it was started.
+To remove the containers, again within the `tutorials` directory run the command:

     ```shell script
     docker-compose -f ./egeria-tutorial.yaml down